atlaste/io-rts-esp32/README.md

 [cridp/iown-homecontrol-esp32sx1276](https://github.com/cridp/iown-homecontrol-esp32sx1276) especially for the SX1276 registers management part

 ### **Disclaimer**
+> [!CAUTION]
-This tool designed for educational and testing purposes, provided "as is", without warranty of any kind.
-Creators and contributors are not responsible for any misuse or damage caused by this tool.
+> This tool designed for educational and testing purposes, provided "as is", without warranty of any kind.
+Creators and contributors are not responsible for any misuse or damage caused by thistool.
 Keep in mind that it is forbidden in most countries to try to interact with IO-Homecontrol devices that are not yours and you may be sued for doing it.

 _I don't give any support concerning the IO-Homecontrol 1W part.
 I give limited support depending on my free time._